rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getInterfaces"></a>
 ## *getInterfaces [<sup>method</sup>](#head.Methods)*

 Returns a list of interfaces supported by this device including their state.

+### Events

+  No Events.

 ### Parameters